Tags:

 He gave me the and we kissed

-And the last thing I was a muttered word as he knelt above me with a rock in his fist
+And the last thing I heard was a muttered word as he knelt above me with a rock in his fist

-On the day I took her where the wild roses grow
+On the last day I took her where the wild roses grow

-As I told her goodbye, said, 'All beauty must die'
+As I told her goodbye, said, 'All must die'

-And I lent down and planted a rose between her
+And I lent down and planted a rose between her teeth

 From the first day I met her I knew she was the one

-As she [ . . . ] in my and [ . . . ]
+As she [ . . . ] in my eyes and [ . . . ]

 When he came on my door and entered the room

-On the second day I brought her a flower
+On the second day I her a flower

-On the second day he smiled with a rose
+On the second day he smiled with a single rose

-Said: 'Will you me loss and your sorrow?'
+Said: 'Will you give me your loss and your sorrow?'

 I nodded my head, as I lay on the bed

-'If I you the will you follow?'
+'If I you the roses you follow?'

 Why they call me it I do not know for my name was Elisa Day